Avoiding the Pitfalls of Test Automation

 Achieving the Full Potential of Test Automation Whitepaper

-This paper will first discuss key benefits of software automation, and then examine the most common techniques used to implement software test automation.
+This paper will first discuss key benefits of software automation and examine the most common techniques used to implement software test automation.
 It will then analyze prevalent reasons why test automation efforts fail to meet their potential.

 Finally, this paper concludes with an examination in how using a keyword-driven approach to test automation allows organizations to avoid problems inherent in other approaches and benefits from test automation.
 Action Based Testing, the latest methodology from the original architect of the keyword method, and the TestArchitect toolset will be presented as proven real-world examples of why test automation is the optimal solution.